Who can register a death?

 If you do not live in Kent or Bexley

-If the death happened in Kent or Bexley but you cannot attend an appointment here, you can give the details to any registrar in England and Wales.
+If the death occurred in Kent or Bexley but you are unable to attend an appointment here, you can provide the details to any registrar in England and Wales.

 If you need any advice about registering a death, telephone 03000 415252.